Constitution and Bylaws of the

 Section 1.
 Vacancies.

 a.
-State Executive Committee Chairperson vacancies shall be filled by majority vote of the state Executive Committee.
+State Executive Committee Chairperson vacancies shall be filled by majority vote of the State Executive Committee.
 Such vacancies may be temporarily filled by resolution of the state Officers.
-Each person so appointed by Officers resolution shall be the chairperson pro tem of the office named in the resolution and shall immediately and automatically yield the office upon the filling of the office by state executive committee vote.
+Each person so appointed by Officers resolution shall be the chairperson pro tem of the office named in the resolution and shall immediately and automatically yield the office upon the filling of the office by State Executive Committee vote.

 Section 2.
-Removals. a.
+Removals.
 A member may be barred from holding Party office or position, or an Officer removed or suspended for any breach of their responsibility to the Party.
 Each committee of the Party shall have the power to take such remedial action against one of its members when it deems necessary by a vote of at least 2/3 of that body.

-ARTICLE X: AMMENDMENTS
+ARTICLE X: AMENDMENTS

 Section 1.
 Amendments to this document can be made at any State convention by a vote of the credentialed delegates attending.